LucRosset/Air-Ride/Development Log/README.md

 ## Acceleration, top speed and turning/drifting
 To accelerate, I first tried using the `Vector3.MoveTowards` method, which worked perfectly.
-I'd set the velocity to be moved towards the `transform.forward * topSpeed` and the machine would move and break smoothly!
+I'd set the velocity to be moved towards the `transform.forward * topSpeed` and the machine would move and brake smoothly!

 To turn, I used the `Vector3.RotateTowards` method, which is similar to `MoveTowards`, to change the machine's facing and the velocity's direction.
 It worked wonderfully, but it was very stiff...